by Editorial Staff

 We sat down with Benjamin Causse, Deltatre’s Senior Commercial Director, and asked him about client expectations in an increasingly digital world and to share his thoughts on the future trends in the world of digital and mobile platforms.
 Here’s what he told us.

-"An efficient content management system is key to engaging with fans around the world.
+"An efficient publishing platform system is key to engaging with fans around the world.
 Content of all kinds can now be published very quickly, and news, stories, videos or images can (and should!) now be accessed and shared anywhere in real-time.
-There is no ‘one-size-fits-all’ solution when it comes to choosing the right CMS.
+There is no ‘one-size-fits-all’ solution when it comes to choosing the right publishing platform.
 The challenges that a European sports organization might face is very different from the environment in which a major North American league operates, or the audience of a sporting event held in Asia.

 "Our clients appreciate this and look for flexibility, both in terms of technical and editorial features, as well as workflows to integrate their solutions with different ecosystems and external technologies.
 They want their publishing platforms to interact effectively with third-party tools, from CRMs to stats and social media.